Skip to main content

 Get-ItemProperty -Path "HKLM:\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate"

-If you see references to the old WSUS server, then it has not been disabled on the device.
-The best course of action is to reverse the Group Policy Object that pushed out WSUS to the devices.
-If that is not possible, then the following script can be run to eliminate old WSUS settings.
+The correct fix is to reverse the Group Policy Object that originally pushed WSUS to the devices.
+If that’s not possible, the following script removes the WSUS client settings manually:

 # Stop the BITS and Windows Update services